 What is Content repurposing?

 Content repurposing is also known as content recycling.
-As the term suggests, it is the practice of reusing your content or some elements of it so as to increase the reach of that content.
-A piece of content can be transformed into image, infographic, video, or simply used as it is for repurposing.
+As the term suggests, it is the practice of reusing your content or some elements of it to increase the reach of that content.
+A piece of content can be transformed into an image, infographic, video, or simply used as it is for repurposing.
 The main idea behind content repurposing is to drive new traffic again and again from the same old content.

 Why is content repurposing important for you?

 Stagnating organic traffic is the last thing you want to see when you look at your website metrics, but it’s a problem that every digital marketer struggles with at some point.
 Those ups and downs in the traffic can occur because of industry changes, change in interests of your audience, the number of new content produced by you, or the relevancy of your old content.

 Sometimes, all your content needs is a little nudge and repurposing in order to keep your audience interested.
 Thus, to instill your content repurposing efforts, here is a list of benefits that will help you make up your mind.

 1. Keep reaching new audiences

 The #1 benefit of repurposing your content is that it will reach new audiences again and again.
 When you publish content for the first time, the reach or interaction might be average.
 Then, over time, it picks up the pace and performs a little better.
 When you repurpose it and publish it in new formats, it will reach audiences that otherwise might have never found it.
 It will also reach the people who newly started following your account.

 Doesn’t matter how much you invest in paid ads, organic reach is what your website craves for.
 The repurposing of structured content in various forms will give you a major boost in organic exposure and traffic.
 And if you publish your content on various sites, you’ll also have the benefit of building backlinks for your website.